Khadija Abba Ibrahim

-Khadija Bukar Abba Ibrahim (born 6 January 1967) is a Nigerian politician and was All Progressives Congress member of the House of Representatives for Damaturu, Gujba, Gulani, and Tarmuwa (in Yobe State).
-In 2016, she was appointed as the Minister of State for Foreign Affairs by President Muhammadu Buhari.
+Khadija Bukar Abba Ibrahim (born 6 January 1967) is a Nigerian representative of Damaturu, Gujba, Gulani, and Tarmuwa constituencies in Yobe State.
+A member of the All Progressives Congress (APC), she was appointed Minister of State for Foreign Affairs by President Muhammadu Buhari in 2016.

 In October 2018, she defeated her step son to clinch the ticket of her party to run for Federal House of Representatives.
 On 9 January 2019, Abba Ibrahim announced her resignation from the federal cabinet to focus on her campaign for Federal House of Representatives seat for her Constituency which she won.
 Khadija Ibrahim is married to senator Bukar Abba Ibrahim a former governor of Yobe State and former senator.

 Life

 She was born to the family of Waziri Ibrahim and attended Kaduna Capital School, Kaduna, Nigeria between 1972 and 1977.
 In 1978, she began her secondary school education at Queen's College, Lagos.
 In 1980, she proceeded to Headington School, Oxford, where she completed her secondary school education in 1983.
 In 1986, Abba Ibrahim obtained her National Diploma in Business and Finance from Padworth College, Reading, UK.
 In 1989, she received her B.Sc. degree in Business Studies and Sociology from Roehampton Institute for Higher Education, an affiliate of the University of Surrey.